 We have successfully designed various HDMI in and out interfaces and also analog audio interfaces for multiple projects.
 We are very familiar with the devices used.
 So this part of the project is low risk and it has worked straight away.
 The first milestone was to get the signal path from HDMI in to HDMI out to work.
 In mid February we have successfully achieved this.

 The next challenge is the MIPI/CSI interface to the Raspberry Pi.
 Mainly from a software perspective.
 It is the first time, we use this CSI converter chip.
 This chip is well documented.
 The real challenge is the software interface to the Raspberry Pi.
 We welcome any help in this area.
 We are happy to provide an early development board to experienced programmers, who are interested to help us.
-Please contact us at email@example.com.Learn about accountability on Kickstarter
+Please contact us at firstname.lastname@example.org.

 Will a HDMI input source appear to the Raspberry Pi operating system in the same way the camera module currently does?
 In other words, can raspivid be used for hardware encoding video coming in from the HDMI port?